crzcssdy/leaflet-challenge/README.md

 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 In this challenge, you have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

+### Notice to Graders:
+Please note that I worked with a couple of other classmates to troubleshoot and debug certain issues I encountered when completing this challenge.
+Additionally, I used ChatGPT to explain and provide examples on how to effectively navigate and establish the metadata field and the loop functions.

 ## Instructions: Create the Earthquake Visualization

 My first task is to visualize an earthquake dataset.
 I completed the following steps: